apache/cordova-cli/doc/readme.md

         cd myApp
         # Add camera plugin to the project and remember that in config.xml & package.json.
 Do not use npm install to fetch.
         cordova plugin add cordova-plugin-camera --nofetch
-        # Add camera plugin to the project and remember that in config.xml.
-Use npm install to fetch.
+        # Add camera plugin to the project and remember that in config.xml and package.json.
+Uses pre cordova@7 fetching methods instead of cordova-fetch which uses npm install under the hood.
-        cordova plugin add cordova-plugin-camera --save --fetch
+        cordova plugin add cordova-plugin-camera --nofetch
         # Add android platform to the project and remember that in config.xml & package.json.
-        cordova platform add android
-        # Add android platform to the project and remember that in config.xml.
-Do not use npm install to fetch.
+Uses pre cordova@7 fetching methods instead of cordova-fetch which uses npm install under the hood
-        cordova platform add android --save --nofetch
+        cordova platform add android --nofetch
         # Check to see if your system is configured for building android platform.
         cordova requirements android
         # Build the android and emit verbose logs.